-4 Next Steps
+5 Next Steps

 To further the work in this area the Dundee team will continue with desk-based research and further build the database of existing tools to provide a comprehensive review to WeObserve project end.
 The approach will replicate the existing online search methodology using key terms in the definition of steps.
-Within in this work there is scope to synchronize work on to the D2.4 Landscape of the COs in Europe report.
+Within in this work there is scope to synchronize work on to the D2.4 Landscape of the COs in Europe Report.

 Another way to generate further knowledge in this area is by gathering information into an online repository.
-Possible further research conducted through having the toolkits survey on the WeObserve knowledge platform for further accumulation on existing tools.
+Possible further research can be conducted through extending the toolkits survey on the WeObserve knowledge platform for further gathering of existing tools.
 In addition, this could promote tools and projects through the WeObserve knowledge platform.

-Lastly, the aim is to developing a set of WeObserve toolkits through existing tried and tested tools.
+Primarily, the aim is to develop a focused subset of resources for WeObserve toolkits that address current gaps, by bringing together existing tried and tested tools.
 This can enable citizens and stakeholders who wish to take up CO's to select the most appropriate tools for their purpose, we envisage a flexible approach to WeObserve toolkits.
 As potential CO teams have differing skills and capabilities, technology requirements, numbers of participants and other variables it is often difficult to recommend a fixed approach, yet teams are often not equipped to select tools and approaches with relatively scant information.
 The WeObserve Toolkit will therefore present a navigable and useable decision-support process for differing stakeholder groups.
 The next step is to devise a strategic design pathway to curate bespoke recommendations for suites of tools.
 This will be done through further analysis of the existing tools and toolkits of the field and further collaborative work between the WeObserve partners and communities, such as CoP-Engage.